conventional-changelog-archived-repos/validate-commit-msg/README.md

 If provided, the helpMessage string is displayed when a commit message is not valid.
 This allows projects to provide a better developer experience for new contributors.

+The `helpMessage` also supports interpoling a single `%s` with the original commit message.

 ### Other notes

 If the commit message begins with `WIP` then none of the validation will happen.